 The Hampshire & IOW Local Medical Committee

-The Committee of the Hampshire and IoW LMC meets 5 times a year, and consists of 30 members elected from 8 constituencies, covering the whole of Hampshire and the Isle of Wight, which makes it the largest LMC in the country.
-In addition, the Committee is permitted to co-opt up to 5 GPs who are under-represented on the committee, or have particular expertise that would be of use to the committee, with three of these seats being reserved for GPs in the first five years post qualification.
+The Committee of the Hampshire and IoW LMC meets 6 times a year, and consists of 30 members elected from 8 constituencies, covering the whole of Hampshire and the Isle of Wight, which makes it the largest LMC in the country.
+In addition, the Committee is permitted to co-opt up to 5 GPs who are under-represented on the committee, or have particular expertise that would be of use to the committee, with two of these seats being reserved for GPs in the first five years post qualification.

 Elections are held every two years under the terms of the LMC constitution, and all GPs are eligible for nomination and election.
 Sessional GPs i.e. those who are not Partners, may choose to stand in their geographical area, or for sessional seats.

 Helen moved from Lancashire to undertake her medical training in Southampton, qualifying in 1998.
 She had lived and worked locally ever since, working part time and raising her family, one of whom is following the family footsteps into Medicine.

 She joined her training Practice in Winchester in 2003, and became an associate GP in 2005.
 She was appointed as a Partner there in 2010.